 Profile Lever Definition Examples Communications Power The group has access to communications platforms and can openly discuss successes and failures, either internally or externally.
 Public or enterprise-facing blogs; independent access to press Cool Factor The group is first to access new enterprise tools, and it uses the most up-to-date hardware and software.
-Everyone has the kind of equipment they need (including Github, Macs, iPhones, Slack, etc.) Proximity to Power The group has formal and informal ties to political and executive sponsors; it can use these relationships to build rapport and influence policy.Report directly to the executive; physically located near the exec direct access to the executive to communicate wins Reputation The group, or individuals in the group, are well known for high-profile projects in their current or previous roles.
+Everyone has the kind of equipment they need (including Github, Macs, iPhones, Slack, etc.) Proximity to Power The group has formal and informal ties to political and executive; physically located near the executive sponsors; it can use these relationships to build rapport and influence policy.
+Report directly to the executive; physically located near the executive access to the executive access to the executive.
+Reputation The group, or individuals in the group, are well known for high-profile projects in their current or previous roles.
 The group brings attention to the project that increases its profile and importance

 Standards Lever Definition Examples Design Standard The group creates a set of design styles, components, and patterns that other departments can use to save time and money.
 UK.design system Domain Control The group controls the government domains that departments use to access and transact with the public.
 GOV.UK; Restrict access to the GOV.UK domain unless standards are satisfied Legislative or Policy Mandate The group's principles or practices are codified in enforceable legislation or policy.
 Ontario's Simpler, Faster, Better Services Act Platform Control The group creates government platforms for frequently required functionality that save teams time and money, thus scaling adoption with use.
 GDS's Notify; cloud.gov Service Assessments The group gets to assess whether a new service should go live and to ensure that all new services meet its standard.
-Procurement The group can influence or shape the procurement process to simplify the process and improve the quality of outcomes.
-IT Spend Control The group controls IT spending above a certain threshold.
+UK Service Standard and the associated service assessment process; all assessments are published Procurement The group can influence or shape the procurement process to simplify the process and improve the quality of outcomes.
+Oversee part or all of the procurement process; veto authority over some or all procurement decisions; help with understanding the project goal and needs; improve supplier ecosystem IT Spend Control The group controls IT spending above a certain threshold.
 Veto authority for IT spending over \$25,000; intercept large, ill-conceived programs and improve them before they start

-Standards Lever Definition Examples Academy The group provides training or educational resources for other government employees.
-Canadian Digital Service resources; GDS academy Emergency Oversight The group can rescue failing development or procurement pro- cesses and conduct a program review.
+Standards Lever Definition Example Academy The group provides training or educational resources for other government employees.
+Canadian Digital Service resources; GDS academy Emergency Oversight The group can rescue failing development or procurement processes and conduct a program review.
 Act as problem-solving consultants or emergency resources Technical Capacity The group has highly experienced digital talent, tools, and processes not easily accessed by other departments.
 A staff of engineers or designers; access to cloud-based tools Hiring The group can attract and hire digital talent.
-It can create and classify new digital- government roles and establish attractive career paths for digital specialists.
+It can create and classify new digital-government roles and establish attractive career paths for digital specialists.
 Develop digital-specific hiring practices and role descriptions such as coding tests or case studies; create communities of practice

 Special Powers Lever Definition Examples Magic Wand The group can redesign rules or processes that must be adhered to.
-Fast-track hiring practices; redefining procurement norms by going back to first principles and redesigning hiring and pro- curement processes Quasi-Autonomous Nongovernment Organization (Quango) Access to or support from a semi-autonomous organizational structure that allows for more flexible rules iSpirit in India, IREMBO in Rwanda
+Fast-track hiring practices; redefining procurement norms by going back to first principles and redesigning hiring and procurement processes Quasi-Autonomous Nongovernment Organization (Quango) Access to or support from a semi-autonomous organizational structure that allows for more flexible rules iSpirit in India, IREMBO in Rwanda